MedVoice-RMIT-CapStone-2024/MedVoice-FastAPI/README.md

 # FastAPI for MedVoice

-This is the backend for the MedVoice project, which includes the ML pipeline for Whisper-Diarization and Llama3 models.
+This is the backend for the MedVoice project, which includes the ML pipeline for Whisper-Diarization, Llama3 models, and others LLMs.

+### *What is MedVoice?*
+MedVoice is a Mobile Application that supports coverting Speech to Medical Documentation format in real-time!

+- ***Note 1:*** This `README` assumes that your machine is UNIX-based.
+Please find the equivalent commands if you are running on a Windows machine.
+- ***Note 2:*** This `README` assumes that your machine has enough GPU resources to run Llama3.
+Please find the equivalent GPU Cloud Instance if your local does not have enough resources.

 ## Build Instructions

 To build the project locally, follow the steps below:

-***Note:*** This `README` assumes that your machine is UNIX-based.
-Please find the equivalent commands if you are running on a Windows machine.

 ### Prerequisites
 Ensure the following dependencies are installed on your machine: